 1. To mitigate the behavioral risks associated with moral hazard

-That’s a mouthful, right?
-Here it is again, in plain English: if you’re responsible for participating in some part of a future claim, you’ll more likely to be a bit more careful when it comes to your things.
+In plain English: If you’re responsible for participating in some part of a future claim, you’ll more likely to be a bit more careful when it comes to your things.

 2. To solve the classic “tragedy of the commons” problem

 Yet another mouthful.
-Consider this: how many claims would insurers have to handle if they responded to every single claim, no matter how small?
-Think: scratched sunglasses, lost scarves, cracked phone screens, dented laptops, etc. That’s a lot of claims to manage.
+Consider this: How many claims would insurers have to handle if they responded to every single claim, no matter how small?
+Think scratched sunglasses, lost scarves, cracked phone screens, dented laptops, and so on.
+That’s a lot of claims to manage.